ekanshka/zipmoney/README.md

 ## Bugs : ❌
+- UX related:
     - search feature works but is case sensitive [fix would require a little structural change with mongo schema and stuff]
+    - landing on any random page does not redirect to a working url ex the root url

 <!-- ## Run : 🚀 -->